HestHub/nix-config/blog.md

 So everything normaly spread out into dotfiles and optiosn menues would be handled together with our system, backed up and secured, ready to be deployed on any machine, anytime.

-So in short we could say the main benefits of a nix system is:
+So, in short, we could say the main benefits of a nix system are:

 - its declarative
 - config can be backed up